 But that might have been the end of the story—and you wouldn’t be reading this—if the experience hadn’t been (1) far easier than I feared, (2) even more gratifying than I expected (beyond the obvious benefits to my son), and (3) worth shouting about.
 When I was contemplating donating my kidney, I knew no one who’d donated and there was no place to ask the seemingly silly questions (I know now that when it comes to organ donation, there are no silly questions).

 That’s why I want to help kidney donors and would-be donors by sharing my experience here along with candid, accurate information; by debunking myths; and providing resources.
-I’m also writing a book that does all that and more, The Insider’s Guide to Living Kidney Donation: Everything You Need to Know If You Give (or Get) the Greatest Gift, to be published in 2021.
-My co-author, Betsy Crais, is a living-donor-kidney recipient, so our book will include much-needed nontechnical guidance for kidney patients considering or dealing with a transplant, from medical information to the impact on family relationships.
+The book I’ve written, with a living-donor-kidney recipient, Betsy Crais, does all that and more.
+The Insider’s Guide to Living Kidney Donation: Everything You Need to Know If You Give (or Get) the Greatest Gift, has just been published.
+Our book also includes much-needed nontechnical guidance for kidney patients considering or dealing with a transplant, from medical information to the impact on family relationships.
 Patient or donor, it’s critical to consider all the issues and be well informed.
-Information is power–never more so than in matters of health.
+Knowledge is power–never more so than in matters of health.

 Contact me here or at email@example.com